callstack/super-app-showcase/README.md

 yarn run:<app-name>:<platform>
 ```

+There is no `start:shell` script to avoid running shell and host app concurrently.
+It's not possible to run shell and host app concurrently, since they use the same port.
+If you want to run shell app, you should run `yarn start:standalone:shell` and then run each mini app bundler you want to use in shell app.

 ### Test

-Run tests for all applications:
+Run tests for all apps:
 ```
 yarn test
 ```

 ### Lint

-Run linter for all applications:
+Run linter for all apps:
 ```
 yarn lint
 ```

 ### Type check

-Run type check for all applications:
+Run type check for all apps:
 ```
 yarn typecheck
 ```